SchoolOfCode/w9_frontend-project-room-22-team-hydrate/DOCUMENTATION.md

 In the future, we'd like to implement quizzes as further functionality and as another tool for bootcampers - which could lead them to looking at particular topics or links based on their results.

-And - though we designed the app with a clean, minimal style intentionally, we might want to revisit this and see if a redesign would be appropriate.
+And - though we designed the app with a clean, minimal style intentionally - we might want to revisit this and see if a redesign would be appropriate.
 User feedback would be great for this, so perhaps that's another feature we would like to provide!

 ### But for now...